randsleadershipslack/documents-and-resources/code-of-conduct.md

 All participants in the Rands Leadership Slack are required to comply with the following Code of Conduct.
-Administrators (see below for definition of administrators) will enforce this code throughout the Rands Leadership Slack.
+Administrators (see below for definition of Administrators) will enforce this code throughout the Rands Leadership Slack.

 # The Short Version

-Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; understand we’re mostly not-for-profit; and if you can’t resolve an issue with someone else you should contact the Administrator.
+Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; understand we’re mostly not-for-profit; and if you can’t resolve an issue with someone else you should contact the Administrators.
 If you are being a problem, it will be made clear to you, and you may be asked to leave the Rands Leadership Slack.

 # The Long Version